bendalab/thunderfish/README.md

 ### Basic data analysis

-- *eventdetection.py*: Detecting and handling peaks and troughs and threshold crossings in data arrays.
+- *eventdetection.py*: Detecting and handling peaks and troughs as well as threshold crossings in data arrays.
 - *powerspectrum.py*: Compute and plot powerspectra and spectrograms for a given minimum frequency resolution.
 - *voronoi.py*: Analysis of Voronoi diagrams based on scipy.spatial.